expo/expo/docs/pages/submit/ios.md

 ## 1. Build a standalone app

 You'll need a built native app binary.
 You can either use the [EAS Build](introduction.md) service or do it on your own.
+If you haven't you need to install EAS CLI by running `npm install -g eas-cli`.

 ## 2. Start the submission